Anushri-Rawat/BeeCognition/model/README.md

 wget "https://raspbee.de/FH/Github/SavedModel_20201121.zip" -O SavedModel_20201121.zip
 unzip SavedModel_20201121.zip -d ./SavedModel
 ```
+Once this model is installed,run convert_model.py file to convert the model to h5
 Note: _I will publish the dataset and neural network once I finished working on them.
 The dataset is currently based on manually selected and annotated images (>6000)._

 Download the example video file: <a href="https://raspbee.de/FH/Github/cooling_varroa_small.avi">Sample Video</a> (314 MB)